Here Be Dragons Episode 5

 Which meant … what?

-It was well known that Father hated both the temples – he was forthright in his criticism of their increasing interference in business and politics, and for polarising society.
+It was well known that Father hated both the Temples – he was forthright in his criticism of their increasing interference in business and politics, and for polarising society.
 Perhaps Zubin sought revenge for that?
 No – how would that work?
 Taking up Zubin’s Scholarship would not hurt House Brassard, much though it may disappoint Father.
 So where was the big pay-off for Zubin, or his Temple?

 What was Zubin dropping Prentyze into?